 We are a Fortune 1000 Global Solutions Provider that simplifies the IT customer experience, guiding the connection between people and technology.
 Our dedicated account managers partner with customers to design, deploy, and support cutting-edge IT environments using the latest hardware, software, and services.
 We provide a wide range of IT solutions, from the desktop to the cloud-including computer systems, data center solutions, software and peripheral equipment, networking communications, and other products and accessories that we purchase from manufacturers, distributors, and other suppliers.
-Our TSG and state-of-the-art TIDC, with ISO 9001:2015 certified technical configuration lab offer end-to-end services related to the design, configuration, and implementation of IT solutions.
+In 2023, we restructured and combined our Technology Solutions Group and Technical Sales Organization into one organization to be referred to as our TSO.
+Our TSO and state-of-the-art TIDC, with ISO 9001:2015 certified technical configuration lab offer end-to-end services related to the design, configuration, and implementation of IT solutions.
 Our team also provides a comprehensive portfolio of managed services and professional services.
 These services are performed by our personnel and by third-party providers.
 Our GlobalServe offering ensures worldwide coverage for our multinational customers, delivering global procurement solutions through our network of in-country suppliers in over 150 countries.

-The "Connection®" brand includes Connection Business Solutions, Connection Enterprise Solutions, and Connection Public Sector Solutions, which provide IT solutions and services to SMBs, enterprise, and public sector markets.
+The "Connection®" brand includes Connection Enterprise Solutions, Connection Business Solutions, and Connection Public Sector Solutions, which provide IT solutions and services to enterprise, SMBs, and public sector markets.

 Financial results for each of our segments are included in the financial statements attached hereto.
-We generate sales through (i) outbound telemarketing and field sales contacts by sales representatives focused on the business, educational, healthcare, and government markets, (ii) our websites, and (iii) direct responses from customers responding to our advertising media.
-We offer a broad selection of over 460,000 products at competitive prices, including products from vendors like Apple, Cisco Systems, Dell, Dell-EMC, Hewlett-Packard Inc., Hewlett-Packard Enterprise, Lenovo, Microsoft, and VMware, and we partner with more than 2,500 suppliers.
-We are able to leverage our state-of-the art logistic capabilities to rapidly ship product to customers, typically the same day the order is received.
+We generate sales through (i) outbound inside sales and field sales contacts by sales representatives focused on the business, educational, healthcare, retail, manufacturing, and government markets, (ii) our websites, and (iii) direct responses from customers responding to our advertising media.
+We offer a broad selection of over 460,000 products at competitive prices, including products from vendors like Apple, Cisco, Dell Inc., Hewlett-Packard Inc., Hewlett-Packard Enterprise, Intel, Lenovo, Microsoft Corporation, and VMware, and we partner with more than 2,500 suppliers.
+We are able to leverage our state-of-the art logistic capabilities to rapidly ship product to customers.